SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

 * Environments are defined using Docker, so they can be shared and reproducibly re-created.

-* Auto-saving of work back to RenkuLab, so you can recover in the event of a crash.
+* Auto-saving of work back to RenkuLab, so you can recover when your environment is shut down (this happens automatically after 24 hours of inactivity).

 * A git client pre-configured with your credentials to easily push your changes back to the server.